-- 6.6.1 Must be accompanied by at least five pilot/escort vehicles, except on divided highways, when width does not exceed 20 feet, then must be accompanied by at least four pilot/escort vehicles. - 6.6.2 Must have 16 inch red or fluorescent orange flags affixed on all four cor4ners at the widest points. - 6.6.3 Maximum highway speed is 35 MPH on all routes unless otherwise noted on the permit.
+- 6.6.1 Must be accompanied by at least four pilot/escort vehicles on all routes, unless otherwise stated on the permit. - 6.6.2 Must have 16 inch red or fluorescent orange flags affixed on all four corners at the widest points. - 6.6.3 Maximum highway speed is 35 MPH on all routes unless otherwise noted on the permit.

-6.5 Additional Safeguards
+6.7 Additional Safeguards

-- 6.5.1 Additional safeguards such as lighting, signs, beacons, reflectors, clearance/marker lights, flags, flag-persons, and pilot/escort vehicles may be required.
-Carriers are responsible for providing all necessary safeguard items. - 6.5.2 Permits for movement of structures or other loads over 16 feet in width will be coordinated with appropriate DOT&PF maintenance and operations personnel to review the characteristics of the roadway and make recommendation as to whether or not to allow such movement. - 6.5.3 When an adequate emergency traffic lane cannot be provided, reduction in size of buildings or other very large structures by severance or removal of portions may be required.
-Coordination with local police and/or State troopers may also be required. - 6.5.4 A moving or rotating road closure may be required with adequate pilot/escort vehicles. - 6.5.5 An approved traffic control plan, or plan to mitigate safety concerns approved by the regional safety engineer, Director of MSCVC[E], or designee may be required to assure movement is made under the safest possible conditions. - 6.5.6 The CVCSC may specify the hours of operation and may limit the distance traveled during a given time period.
+- 6.7.1 Additional safeguards such as lighting, signs, beacons, reflectors, clearance/marker lights, flags, flag-persons, and pilot/escort vehicles may be required.
+Carriers are responsible for providing all necessary safeguard items. - 6.7.2 Permits for movement of structures or other loads over 16 feet in width may be coordinated with appropriate DOT&PF maintenance and operations personnel to review the characteristics of the roadway and make recommendation as to whether or not to allow such movement.

+- 6.7.3 When an adequate emergency traffic lane cannot be provided, reduction in size of buildings or other very large structures by severance or removal of portions may be required.
+Coordination with local police and/or State troopers may also be required. - 6.7.4 A moving or rotating road closure may be required with adequate pilot/escort vehicles. - 6.7.5 An approved traffic control plan, or plan to mitigate safety concerns approved by the Regional Safety Engineer, Director of MSCVC, or designee may be required to assure movement is made under the safest possible conditions. - 6.7.6 The CVCSC may specify the hours of operation and may limit the distance traveled during a given time period.